A classic instant messaging app for PCs

 The program is prominently used for group messaging.
 It’s an excellent tool for collaboration among colleagues.
 However, the slow loading time is annoying at times and other alternative platforms may be worth considering.

 Although Skype is a popular communication platform, you can find a lot of options online.
 Depending on your usage, needs, and requirements, you can choose from simpler, more feature-loaded, and visually appealing programs.

 For instance, Discord is a good choice for gamers.
 The application comes with in-app streaming, support for multiple servers, and a dedicated game store.
 It lets you use an existing server or create a new one.
 In the last couple of years, Discord has built a solid community, where you can interact with like-minded people.

 If you’re looking to chat with friends during games or share files up to 8 MB, Discord will be a good choice.
 Additionally, the tool supports voice and video calls, making it an ideal choice for friendly conversations and chats.

-Another program from Microsoft has been quite popular in the business community.
-Microsoft Teams is a video conferencing app targeting large enterprises.
-It’s a good choice for conducting virtual meetings, and comes with a range of features to chat, share, and collaborate.
+Another program from Microsoft that has fared well in the business community is Microsoft Teams.
+The video conferencing app targets large enterprises and is ideal for virtual meetings.
+The program also boasts a wide range of features to chat, share, and collaborate.

-In recent times, Zoom has become the most popular instant messaging and video conferencing app for Windows 10.
-The simple interface doesn’t require any technical skills, and allows large groups of people to collaborate online.
-However, privacy issues can be a hassle for some people.
+Lastly, Zoom has grown in impressive populating to be a popular instant messaging and video conferencing app for Windows 10.
+The simple interface doesn’t require any technical skills and large groups of people can collaborate online.
+However, privacy issues may prove troublesome for some people.

-Until a few years back, Skype was the leading communication platform in the world.
-With tough competition from next-gen apps, it has taken a backseat.
-But if you prefer the familiar interface and the easy-to-use features, Skype will not disappoint.
+With tough competition from next-gen apps like these mentioned, Skype has taken a backseat.
+However, if you prefer the familiar interface and easy-to-use features, Skype will not disappoint.